Aliases for CCR2 Gene

 Previous GeneCards Identifiers for CCR2 Gene

 The protein encoded by this gene is a receptor for monocyte chemoattractant protein-1, a chemokine which specifically mediates monocyte chemotaxis.
 Monocyte chemoattractant protein-1 is involved in monocyte infiltration in inflammatory diseases such as rheumatoid arthritis as well as in the inflammatory response against tumors.
 The encoded protein mediates agonist-dependent calcium mobilization and inhibition of adenylyl cyclase.
-This gene is located in the chemokine receptor gene cluster region.
-Two alternatively spliced transcript variants are expressed by the gene. [provided by RefSeq, Mar 2009]
+This protein can also be a coreceptor with CD4 for HIV-1 infection.
+This gene is located in the chemokine receptor gene cluster region of chromosome 3. [provided by RefSeq, Aug 2017]

 GeneCards Summary for CCR2 Gene

 CCR2 (C-C Motif Chemokine Receptor 2) is a Protein Coding gene.
 Diseases associated with CCR2 include Idiopathic Anterior Uveitis and Cd3zeta Deficiency.
-Among its related pathways are Peptide ligand-binding receptors and ERK Signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and chemokine receptor activity.
-An important paralog of this gene is CCR9.
+Among its related pathways are Cytokine Signaling in Immune system and Defensins.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and chemokine receptor activity.
+An important paralog of this gene is CCR5.

 UniProtKB/Swiss-Prot for CCR2 Gene